All Episodes

 Blame America.

-The left, this regime uh continues that tradition.
+The left, this regime, continues that tradition.

-How much more dangerous, expensive and involved is it to have to go out 65 miles or 100 miles in a gulf, and then a mile down to get oil when it's right here on the coast or on shore in various parts of the country where it'd be cheaper to get it, less dangerous.
+How much more dangerous, expensive, and involved is it to have to go out 65 miles or 100 miles in a Gulf and then a mile down to get oil when it's right here on the coast or on shore in various parts of the country where it'd be cheaper to get it, less dangerous.

 We're just not hearing about all the others.

-So this spill is just right along, it fits it it fulfills the uh the needs of the left to blame America to blame capitalism uh to further the agenda.
+It fulfills the needs of the left to blame America, to blame capitalism to further the agenda.

-So last week we had the story.
+So last week we had this story.

 Where is the oil?